Export incentive: Breakdown of Nepal government’s cash subsidy scheme

 Do you know that the Nepal government provides cashback of up to 8% for the export value of select products?

-The ‘Export Subsidy Work Procedure’ was introduced in 2018, which was revised the same year and then significantly overhauled in 2022.
+The ‘Export Subsidy Work Procedure’ was introduced in 2018, revised the same year, and significantly overhauled in 2022.

-The items are categorized into two annexes for 5 and 4 percent cash subsidies (see table below), which must have a value addition of 50% and 30% respectively.
+The items are categorized into two annexes for 5% and 4% cash subsidies (see table below), which must have a value addition of 50% and 30%, respectively.

 S. No.